jjjunio/Netflix-clone/README.md

 ## Modules

-Netflix clone uses [react-youtube](https://www.npmjs.com/package/react-youtube) and [movie-trailer](https://www.npmjs.com/package/movie-trailer) for the movie trailer plaback feature. due to this, not all movie trailers can be played.
+Netflix clone uses [react-youtube](https://www.npmjs.com/package/react-youtube) and [movie-trailer](https://www.npmjs.com/package/movie-trailer) for the movie trailer plaback feature.
+Due to this, not all movie trailers or the correct movie or tv-series can be played.

 ## Available Scripts